taikedz/lenker/docs/features.md

 An extended capability that might appear: custom user extensions written in an embdded scripting language.
 Maybe [RustPython](https://github.com/RustPython/RustPython), but the language selection is still open.
 I'm pretty keen on combining python and rust though, so...

-The processor would be able to call user-defined scriptlets written in Rhai
+The processor would be able to call user-defined scriptlets:

 ```python